Bitter struggle over Internet regulation to dominate global summit

 "The decisions are going to be by consensus," said U.S. delegation chief Terry Kramer.
 He said anti-anonymity measures such as mandatory Internet address tracing won't be adopted because of opposition by the United States and others.

-"We're a strong voice, given a lot of the heritage," Kramer said, referring to the United States' role in the development of the Internet.
+"We're a strong voice, given a lot of the heritage," Kramer said, referring to the U.S. invention and rapid development of the Internet.
 "A lot of European markets are very similar, and a lot of Asian counties are supportive, except China."

 Despite the reassuring words, a fresh leak over the weekend showed that the ITU's top managers viewed a badly split conference as a realistic prospect less than three months ago.